robrien20/ESP8266-7-Segment-Clock/README.md

-# ESP8266 7 Segment Clock
+# ESP8266 7 Segment Digital Clock

 This is a cheap digital wifi clock powered by an ESP8266 and a TM1637 4 digit 7 segment display.
 Time is grabbed on the minute via [NTPClient](https://github.com/arduino-libraries/NTPClient).
 Display brightness is updated based on the hour of the day (customizable in the source code) so as to be visible during the day and dim at night.
 Theres also a fun little startup animation which you can play around with.